 The difference was NIGHT AND DAY.
 For my pregnancy and the labor.

 My first pregnancy was riddled with injuries, an early mat leave and having a hard time doing anything.
 The labor was long, hard and I tore while pushing and ended up with stitches.

 My second pregnancy was actually somewhat enjoyable!
 Things weren’t really uncomfortable until the end but even then it was NOTHING like my first.
 The labor was just under 6 hours from my water breaking to pushing my son out.
-I did have an epidural (which I loved) and pushing was less than 3 minutes.
+I did have an epidural (which I loved and you can read about here) and pushing was less than 3 minutes.

 My third pregnancy was much like the first- not too uncomfortable until the end and the labor was just under 4 hours from when I had my first contraction to pushing out my daughter.
 Pushing lasted 5 minutes!